aidanohara12/FootyManager/README.md

 To play for your own head over to [Footy Manager](https://footy-manager.com)!

 This project was made with HTML, CSS, and Javascript.
-Using a overall shell of the HTML I was able to use the Javascript and CSS to edit to show what the user could see.
+Using a overall shell of the HTML I was able to use the Javascript and CSS to edit the HTML to show what the user should be able to see.
 I created my own simulation algorithm to create a random weighted by seeding simulation which can be found in my Javascript.
 This project helped me better my skills in Javascript letting me learn how to use DOM to edit my HTML elements.

 ## How to Play